Disclaimer: This post may contain affiliate links. Please read my disclosure for more info.

 - Instruction provided by a qualified instructor who has an equivalent to a Master Degree in TESOL or related field.

-How Much Does an ESL Certificate Cost ?
+How Much Does it Cost to Get ESL Certified ?

 The cost of certification depends on the type, or the combination of, teaching you plan on doing as well as how you get your certification.